gravito-framework/gravito/docs/en/guide/database/query-builder.md

 });
 ```

-You may stop further chunks from being processed by returning `false` from the closure:
+You can stop further chunks from being processed by returning `false` from the closure:

 ```typescript
 await User.query().chunk(100, async (users) => {